forcedotcom/sfdx-core/messages/scratchOrgInfoGenerator.md

 # NoMatchingAncestorError

-The ancestorId for ancestorVersion %s can't be found.
+The ancestor for ancestorVersion %s can't be found.
 Package ID %s.",

+# NoMatchingAncestorIdError

+The ancestor for ancestorId [%s] can't be found.
+Package ID %s."

 # AncestorNotReleasedError